vicky04edx/4143-Java-Python/Assignments/A05/README.md

 ### Team member roles:
 - Rykir had the role of `Regex Specialist Designs`: Design regex patterns
-- Vicky had the role of `Testing Lead`: creates and runs test cases for regex patterns
+- Vicky had the role of `Testing Lead`: creates and runs test cases for regex patterns.

 ### Files